 Things to see and do

-Following the execution of King Charles I in 1649, his eldest son made a brave attempt to regain the throne.
-In 1651 his hopes were crushed at Worcester in the final conflict of the Civil War.
-Following the defeat, young Charles was forced to flee for his life towards the River Severn.
+Following the execution of King Charles I in 1649, his eldest son, also called Charles, made a brave attempt to regain the throne.
+In 1651, the young Charles’s hopes were crushed at Worcester in the final conflict of the Civil War.
+Following the defeat, Charles was forced to flee for his life towards the River Severn.
 Finding his way blocked by Cromwell's patrols he sought refuge instead at Boscobel, hiding first in a tree, which is now known as The Royal Oak.

 Today, the lost oak pasture has been restored including trees propagated from the original Royal Oak.
 The tallest oak you see here is the oldest descendant and beside it, is a replacement grown from an acorn of the oak, which was planted by the Prince of Wales in 2001, on the 350th anniversary of Charles’s visit.

 Built in about 1632, Boscobel House, originally a timber-framed farmhouse, was converted into a hunting lodge by John Giffard of Whiteladies.
-The Giffard family were Roman Catholics, at a time when the religion suffered persecution, and tradition holds that the true purpose of Boscobel was to serve as a secret place for the shelter of Catholics in times of need.
+The Giffard family were Roman Catholics, at a time when the religion suffered persecution.
+It’s thought that the true purpose of Boscobel was to serve as a secret place for sheltering Catholics in times of need.

-Explore the history of the lodge by candlelight, including a priest hole where Charles II hid, with our interactive tour.
+Explore the lodge by a modern version of ‘candlelight’ and learn about its history, including a priest hole where Charles II hid, with our interactive tour.

 Boscobel's farmyard is a well-preserved example of a 19th-century small 'planned farm'.
 The farm buildings here feature agricultural exhibits where you can learn more about Boscobel's history as a farmyard as you explore the dairy, cowshed and farmyard.